XGrasp: Gripper-Aware Grasp Detection with Multi-Gripper Data Generation: Experiments

-The real-world experiment was conducted using an ABB IRB 14000 Yumi robot (7-DOF dual arm) and a Microsoft Azure Kinect RGB-D camera, as shown in the experimental setup in Fig. \ref{fig:figure10}-(a).
-We conducted grasping experiments with 20 objects in total: 15 household objects and 5 tools shown in Fig. \ref{fig:figure10}-(b).
-We performed three grasp attempts per object, totaling 60 attempts to calculate the success rate.
-We used five different gripper types (2f-v1, 3f-v1, 3f-v2, 4f-v1, 4f-v2) shown in Fig. \ref{fig:figure9}.
-In the real-world experiment, the proposed method achieved the highest performance with an average success rate of 88.0\% as shown in Table\ref{tab:table3}.
-Notably, the 2f-v1 and 3f-v1 grippers both achieved the same highest performance of 90.0\%, while even the 4f-v2 gripper, which showed the lowest performance, recorded a high success rate of 85.0\%.
+The real-world experiments are designed to validate zero-shot cross-domain generalization of XGrasp to physical robot systems, conducted using an ABB IRB 14000 Yumi robot (7-DOF dual arm) and a Microsoft Azure Kinect RGB-D camera, as shown in Fig. \ref{fig:figure10}-(a).
+We evaluated performance on 20 objects in total, comprising 15 simple household objects and 5 complex tool objects shown in Fig. \ref{fig:figure10}-(b), across five gripper types (2f-v1, 3f-v1, 3f-v2, 4f-v1, 4f-v2) shown in Fig. \ref{fig:figure9}, with three grasp attempts per object for a total of 60 trials.
+As summarized in Table \ref{tab:table3}, XGrasp achieves the best performance across all gripper types with an average success rate of 88.0\%, demonstrating consistent improvements over all baseline models for both simple and complex objects under real-world conditions, including sensor noise and physical uncertainty.